DeeEmm/DDCSV11-Plasma/README.md

 ## Support

-You can try and catch me on discord - https://discord.gg/gxwc7q7
+You can try and catch me on discord - https://discord.gg/JVd5qAw

----
+## Donate

 If you find this file of use, please pay it forwards with a random act of kindness.